suKTech24/splunking/README.md

   <summary> Module 6 : Basic Transforming commands </summary>

 - **What are transforming commands?**
+    - Transforming commands are used to order search results into a table
+    - The transformed data can be used to create vistualizations.
+    - Splunk Enterprise ships with multiple visualization types :
+        - Charts - Line, Area, Column, Bar, Pie, Scatter, Bubble
+        - Gauges : Radial, Filler, Marker
+        - Maps - Cluster, Choropleth
+        - Single Value
+    - Transforming command examples :
+        - table, stats, top, rare, chart, timechart
 - **Using the stats command**

 - **Stats count function**